Bulls C Drummond ruled out after posting about mental health – KION546

 AP Sports Writer

-CHICAGO (AP) — Chicago Bulls center Andre Drummond missed the team’s game against the Los Angeles Lakers on Wednesday night after he posted on Twitter that he was deleting his social media apps to focus on his mental health.
+CHICAGO (AP) — Bulls center Andre Drummond missed Chicago’s game Friday night against the Los Angeles Lakers after he posted on Twitter that he was deleting his social media apps to focus on his mental health.

 Drummond was ruled out because of personal reasons, according to the Bulls.
 Coach Billy Donovan said he is hopeful about the possibility of Drummond traveling with the team ahead of Friday night’s game at Charlotte.